Uganda Gorilla Trek and Safari in Queen Elizabeth NP - 4 Days

 We set out early in the morning for a game drive in the northern part of the park in the Kasenyi Plains.
 A network of game tracks signed by stone cairns explores the plain north of the Kazinga channel.
 Although this patchwork of grassland and scrubby thickets can make game viewing a challenge, large numbers of animals actually live here.
 We shall be driving slowly while looking carefully to spot the wildlife.

-Across the wide plains, you should expect to see more wildlife like lions, elephants, solitary buffaloes.
+Across the wide plains, you should expect to see more wildlife like lions, elephants, and solitary buffaloes.
 This is the best time for opportunities of viewing the cats in action owing to the vast population of Uganda kobs.
 We have an excellent chance to view just about every animal here at a very close range.

 Depart from Queen Elizabeth National Park and safari to Kampala.